 I’m absolutely not having doubts about whether we should home educate, or whether the girls should be in school.
 No way.
 We know it’s very early days but it’s been a largely positive experience so far.

-Eleanor and Phoebe are both getting on extremely well and spending more quality time together than ever.
+E and P are both getting on extremely well and spending more quality time together than ever.
 They’re having lots of shared experiences which only strengthens their bond.
 That’s been a positive thing for us all really, we’re getting to do things together instead of just talking about the things we’ve done away from the family.